nico22nguyen/python-demo/README.md

 - Draw a digit in the drawing section (0-9) and the number guesser will attempt to guess what number you drew.
 - The white button resets your drawing and the yellow button submits it to the number guesser to make a prediction.
 - The prediction will appear in the terminal window.

-# Note:
-For both of these programs, the user interface is not what it should be as a finished application.
-I was mostly focused on the functionality of the code than the usability as an app since I was the only one who was intended to use it, so please excuse the poor UI.